How many days in Venice? Venice itinerary ideas you’ll love

 The best length of time for a first trip to Venice is 1 to 3 days.

-With one day in Venice, you can explore the area of Rialto Bridge, San Marco, the Doges’ Palace, take a gondola ride and even explore parts of the beautiful area called Cannaregio.
+One day in Venice, you can explore the Rialto Bridge, San Marco, the Doge’s Palace, take a gondola ride and explore a local neighborhood such as Cannaregio or Dorsoduro.

-With three days in Venice, you can explore Venice city center including Rialto and San Marco, explore Burano, discover the beautiful areas of San Polo and Giudecca and have some down town for shopping in Venice or to visit a museum.
+With three days in Venice, you can explore Venice’s city center, including Rialto and San Marco, explore Burano, discover the beautiful areas of San Polo and Giudecca, have some downtime for shopping in Venice or visit a museum.

-I personally find that 2 full days in Venice are usually enough for most visitors to get a first sense for the city and its highlights.
+Two full days in Venice are enough for most visitors to get a first sense of the city and its highlights.

-One day is better than nothing and anything from 3 days up is ideal if you love museums or enjoy a slower travel experience and want to enjoy the city beyond its sightseeing opportunities.
+One day is better than nothing and anything from 3 days up is ideal if you love museums, enjoy a slower travel experience and want to enjoy the city beyond its sightseeing opportunities.

 Venice has a rather compact city center so you will be able to see quite a lot even with just one day in the city

 Your biggest challenge with one day in Venice only is the crowds.

 Since you will most likely want to spend this day visiting Venice’s must-see sites, there is a high chance you will find yourself in the city’s busiest areas.